jakez15/log-tracer/README.md

 ```
 logtracer.package=io.pivotal.proxy,io.pivotal.text.controller
 ```
-4. In addition to wrapping enitre packages with the log tracer you can annotate specific method's with `@LogTracer`:
+4. In addition to wrapping packages with the log tracer, you can annotate specific method's with `@LogTracer`:
 ```java
 @LogTracer
 public void logMe(){...}